 Morocco, the country and its inhabitants as a whole, are proud to be one of the African leaders when it comes to the environment.
 When you travel through California today, or through South Africa or the United Arab Emirates, you see huge wind farms or solar projects.
 You will see this in Morocco too.
 It’s a sight that is exciting and innovative, and gives you hope for the planet as a whole.

 As a tourist, you have responsibilities too.
-Hotels will ask you to hang your towels up and only leave them on the floor if they have to be washed.
+The hotels and also the desert camps, will ask you to hang your towels up and only leave them on the floor if they have to be washed.
 Nobody needs to have towels washed daily, especially when there are water shortages.
 Linen will only be cleaned every few days, unless a visitor specifies for it to be cleaned daily.
 Hotels will look after their visitors brilliantly, and ask that you look after their environment at the same time.